-PE 204 F Basketball - Women (2)
+PE 204 F Basketball - Women

-Advisory: Tryout
+Advisorv: Tryout.

-Ten hours lab per week.
+180 hours lab per term.
 This course is designed for advanced female basketball players wanting to participate on the intercollegiate basketball team.
 Daily practice or a minimum of ten hours per week is required.
-In order to be eligible for athletic competition, students must meet the eligibility requirements of the CCCAA and Orange Empire Conference.
+In order to be eligible for athletic competition, students must meet the eligibility requirements of the COA and Orange Empire Conference.
 Student athlete will need to pass the sports physical administered by a team physician prior to competition.
 Course may be taken four times for credit.
 (CSU) (UC Credit Limitation) (Degree Credit)

-PE 205 F Cross-Country - Men and Women (2)
+PE 205 F Cross Country - Men and Women 2 Units

-Ten hours lab per week.
-In order to be eligible for athletic competition, students must meet the eligibility requirements of the CCCAA and the Orange Empire Conference.
+180 hours lab per term.
+In order to be eligible for athletic competition, students must meet the eligibility requirements of the Mission Conference.
+Orange Empire Conference, and the South Coast Conference.
 Student athletes will need to pass the sports physical administered by a team physician prior to competition.
-Daily after-school practice or play for a minimum of ten hours per week.
+Daily after-school practice or play for a minimum of ten hours per term.
 The following intercollegiate sport offers credit.
 NOTE: Physical Education majors, see counselor for transfer requirements.
 Course may be taken three times for credit.
 (CSU) (UC Credit Limitation) (Degree Credit)

-PE 207 F Football (2)
+PE 207 F Football 2 Units